ninsbl/t.rast.import.netcdf/README.md

 Once you have the files in place, you need to do some renaming:

 * Rename files to fit the name of your new module.
-* Search all the content of all files for r.example.plus and r_example_plus and replace that with your module name.
+* Search all the content of all files for t.rast.import.netcdf and t_rast_import_netcdf and replace that with your module name.

 ### Renaming protip